 ABCF Constitution – Bylaws

 The Federation is composed of the following formations.
-A brief description of each will be followed by a detailed explanation.
+A brief description of each will be followed with a detailed explanation.

 I) FEDERATION COUNCIL (FC)

-The FC consists of a 5 member rotating Prisoners Committee, 2 elected delegates from each Branch Group as well as 1 elected delegate from each eligible Support Group.
+The FC consists of a five (5) member rotating Prisoners Committee, two (2) elected delegates from each Branch Group as well as One (1) elected delegate from each eligible Support Group.

-A rotating committee of 5 PP/POWs shall serve on the FC for 12-month terms.
+A rotating committee of five (5) PP/POWs shall serve on the FC for 12-month terms.

 III) BRANCH GROUP (ABC-BG)

 The Branch Group is the foundation on which success of the Federation relies.
-There is a criterion an ABC formation must meet in order to be considered a Branch Group.
+There are criteria an ABC formation must meet in order to be considered a Branch Group.

 IV) SUPPORT GROUP (ABC-SG)